So, you decided to take the leap and start your own lawn care or landscaping company…

 Social Media is the newest form of networking.

-You want to be active on social media—just act professionally.
+You want to be active on social media, but you still have to act professionally.

 You might not have a brand new truck with your logo, but still wear a shirt, be professional and don’t attack negative reviewers.